 I will manage this course utilizing experiential and action learning approaches (e.g., case discussions, role-playing, group dynamics, and the flipped classes) in addition to the traditional lecture-based teaching method.
-Successful experiential and action learning requires major investments in time and efforts.
-Students need to prepare case discussions and role-playings.
-Students should think over assigned cases and be prepared to contribute in the case discussions.

 Course Materials

 1. Textbook (e-Book or physical book): Grewal and Levy: Marketing, 7th Edition; McGraw-Hill Education.
 Materials from this book will be particularly helpful for those students who want to obtain additional learning on some course topics.